How to Paint Vertical Stripes on Walls

 To get multiple widths you can add the two sizes to get a third, wider one or divide to get smaller sizes.
 Use this method of halving and doubling the original width to create as many different sizes as you want.

-Use "delicate" masking tape to mask the walls.
-This tape is specially made to be smoother than standard painter's tape for sharper lines.
+Use "delicate" masking tape to mask the stripes on the walls.
+This tape is specially made to be smoother than standard painter's tape for sharper lines when painting over it.

 Apply the tape so that two pencil marks are visible within the same space to be sure that all marks are covered with paint.
-Use one continuous piece of tape to join the ceiling and baseboard marks to insure no breaks in the masking.
+Use one continuous piece of tape to join the ceiling and baseboard marks to ensure no breaks in the masked line.

 To avoid accidental splatter onto the base color while painting the stripes, it should be covered with newspaper.
 This is not absolutely necessary but it will prevent any accidents that could ruin the effect.
 Fold the paper so it fits over the tape and each alternate space.
-Press gently on the wall tape to minimize the possibility of peeling.
+Stick the paper to the wall tape using light pressure to minimize the possibility of peeling the new paint when pulling the tape off.

-Paint the exposed spaces with the accent color making sure to cover the pencil marks.
+Paint the exposed wall spaces with the accent color.
+Make sure to cover the pencil marks so they are hidden by the paint.
 Use a sausage roller and work the paint into it well before applying it to the wall.
-Avoid using a very thick coat when rolling over the tape to minimize peeling.
+Roll the color out evenly and avoid using a very thick coat when rolling over the tape.

-If your accent color requires two coats to cover you should use flat latex.
-If you're using semi-gloss or eggshell, try to use a color that will cover with just one coat so you can remove the tape immediately.
+If your accent color requires two coats to cover, you should use flat latex paint because it is less prone to peel off with the tape.
+If you're using semi-gloss or eggshell, try to use a color that will cover with just one coat so you can remove the tape immediately to minimize to possibility of peeling.

 If you used shiny paint, pull the tape off before it can dry.
 These finishes create a plastic-like film when dry that will not break along the tape edge, but instead will pull away from the wall.
-If you pull the tape while the paint is still wet, it will come off cleanly with little trouble, but pull slowly and watch for peeling.
-If peeling occurs go slower and use the edge of a putty knife to break the paint film as you go.
+If you pull the tape while the paint is still wet, it will come off cleanly with little trouble.
+Be sure to pull slowly and watch for peeling as you go.
+If the paint starts to come away from the wall, pull slower and use the edge of a putty knife to break the paint film as you go.

 If you used flat latex and you're doing two coats, use only a light coat over the tape with the first coat and let it dry completely before applying the second coat.
 After the second coat, let it dry completely and then pull the tape and newspaper off slowly.
 Watch for the edge of the coat to pull away from the wall with the tape.
 If it begins to peel, use a plastic credit card to gently hold the paint coat down at that point as you continue to slowly pull the tape.